Niyathi3011/RAG-based-QA/README.md

 1. `classify_passages` :
     - I have used cosine similarity to generate positive and negative passages, with the threshold for similarity > 0.55 for the contrastive learning.
     - When BM25 was used for classifying positive and negative passages and then used for contrastive learning, the T5 model seemed to generate relevant answers.

+2. `models for generation` :
+    - RAG Generator, BART and T5 model have been used for the text generation.
+I had to stick to these models owing to the resource limitations on my google collab.
+    - T5 model, with the passages retrieved, performed better when compared to the other two models.
+    - These results can be seen in the respective notebooks, in the git repository.

+## Thoughts :